 One of the biggest reasons for Flat Tummy’s success is Instagram.
 With a following of 1.5 million, Flat Tummy has the ability to reach millions of people with just several posts on their Instagram.

 The way Flat Tummy Tea has built their Instagram following is through influencers.
-Flat Tummy Tea regularly sponsors actresses, influencers, celebrities, bloggers so that they can share about Flat Tummy’s products to their audience.
+Flat Tummy Tea regularly sponsors actresses, influencers, celebrities, bloggers so that they can share Flat Tummy’s products with their audience.

 Here’s an example of Flat Tummy Tea working with actress Laila Odom (110,000 followers) to promote their new lollipop product: